linkby-hiring/linkby-hiring.github.io/tech/exercises/full-stack-developer.md

 #### Your Task

  - Write a function that takes the array as input, and outputs a random item from the array based on their assigned probability
- - Write a loop that repeats 500 times where a random item is picked by running the function and outputs the ***name*** property of the item each time it is run
+ - Write a loop that repeats 500 times, where a random item is picked by running the function and outputs the ***name*** property of the item each time it is run
  - At the end of the loop, output a summary showing the total number of times that each item is run (e.g. `ID 1 = 150, ID 2 = 250 ...`)
  - You will be assessed on the function being as efficient as possible and using the least lines of code while maintaining accuracy
  - *Note:* As the function is meant to be random, we do not expect the final output to be in exact proportion to their distribution as we understand 500 is a small sample size and will have fluctuations on each run